Lyme Disease - Overview

 • Nymph stage: begins to contact humans and pets

-• Adult stage: primarily hosts deer
+• Adult stage: mainly feeds on deer

 Symptoms